 The road of Capsacosta is a genuine work of huge engineering importance and an exceptional testament to a historical period of great change for the country.

-It had always been thought that this road was created at the time of the Roman Empire, but recent research indicates that it was built around 1729 to ensure the safe movement of troops.
+This road was created at the time of the Roman Empire, but recent research indicates that it was rebuilt around 1729 to ensure the safe movement of troops.

 The road of Capsacosta is very easy to follow.
 In several stretches it is extremely well preserved.
 This road ran from Figueres to the mountains and after crossing the Bianya plain climbed towards Capsacosta and continued to the Ares pass.